Are we really winning the war on breast cancer?

 We may not be winning the “war” on breast cancer, but that doesn’t mean that you don’t have effective options.

-As evidence continues to mount, how long can progesterone continue to be ignored as an effective breast cancer treatment?
+As evidence continues to mount, how long can progesterone (and other options) continue to be ignored as an effective breast cancer treatment?

 Seeing as how cancer research has ignored it for almost a hundred years, I don’t see any reason why that would change anytime soon.

 Sometimes we have no other option but to take control of our own health.